 If you’re investing money, you put money in stocks, bonds, commodities, property, in all markets, all across the world.
 What if you were heavily invested in travel and petroleum stocks before COVID came?
-What if you were heavily invested in Asia before the Asian financial crisis?
+What if you were heavily invested in Asia no KYC casino sites before the Asian financial crisis?
 The three rules of investing are: Diversify, diversify, diversify.

 If you’re earning money online, don’t earn money from just one source.
 Don’t rely on Facebook, Amazon or Google – or any one platform.
 They could change something in an algorithm or they could kick you off their platform and you’ll lose all your income overnight.
 See: My Facebook Business Page Has Been Unpublished!

 If you’re earning money offline, the same rule applies.
 Don’t rely on only one source of income.
 If you only have one job with one company that is risky as there will be loads of companies going out of business in the coming years.
 Try to pick up extra jobs outside your main gig, just in case.

 If you’re doing freelance work, make sure it’s not just one client, make sure you’re not just on one freelance website, diversify, and see if you can work for as many people as possible.